 Cellist Mark Rudoff has demonstrated extraordinary versatility as a performer and teacher.
 Students in the Ohio State cello studio share in an eclectic pedagogy, with influences ranging from legal discourse to sports, liberally spiced with passion and humor.
 Cello at Ohio State is about preparing the complete artist with musical, technical, intellectual and personal skills to bring their music to the world.

 Applauded by critics as "an exceptionally gifted cellist" and “a charismatic performer,” Rudoff has performed in solo recitals and with orchestras in Canada and the United States, and his solo and chamber performances have been recorded for broadcast on CBC.
-A respected chamber musician, he performs with the Galileo Trio and Chiarina Piano Quartet, and has performed as a guest with groups including the Music Project, Allegri Quartet, Marble Cliff Chamber Players, Mount Royal Woodwind Quintet, and Thomas and Isobel Rolston and Friends.
+A respected chamber musician, he performs with the Janus String Quartet, Galileo Trio and Chiarina Piano Quartet, and has performed as a guest with groups including the Music Project, Allegri Quartet, Marble Cliff Chamber Players, Mount Royal Woodwind Quintet, and Thomas and Isobel Rolston and Friends.
 Equally accomplished in the orchestra sphere, Rudoff has served as principal cello of the Calgary Philharmonic and Saskatoon Symphony Orchestras, and in the sections of orchestras including the New York Philharmonic, Brooklyn Philharmonic and New York City Ballet, performing under such conductors as Leonard Bernstein, Zubin Mehta, Kazuyoshi Akiyama, Lukas Foss and Aaron Copland.
 Rudoff has appeared as guest artist with the Canadian Chamber Choir and at the Winnipeg Symphony's Centara New Music Festival, New Music North, and the Grand Teton Music Festival.

 “Lenny and Nino: Leonard Bernstein and Antonin Scalia Argue Interpretation Theory and Practice.”
 Invited presentation at Public Music Discourse: In Honor of the Bernstein Centenary, 2018 Conference at University of South Carolina.